Speaker Adams fights for disaffected youths

 The speaker would like to expand the program to the South Jamaica Houses at 106-24 159 St. and to other boroughs like Brooklyn and the Bronx.

 As of 2018, more than one in eight New Yorkers or 117,000 people between the ages of 16 to 24, were out-of-school and out-of-work.
-Since the pandemic, the number of OSOW people climbed to 197,000 in 2020, according to data from the Disconnected Youth Task Force, a City Council entity that provides resources for youths.
+Since the pandemic, the number of OSOW people climbed to 197,000 in 2020, according to data from the Disconnected Youth Task Force, a City Council entity (by local law) that provides resources for youths.
+The DYTF is made up of and run by city agency officials and community organizations.

 According to a 2019 NYC Equity report, 11.3 percent of the city’s OSOW population is from Queens.